 - Do you have osteoporosis?

-What should I expect?
+Session Schedule: What should you expect?

 - Sign a waiver

-- ID checked for age
+- ID check for age

 - Slide twice on skeleton sled

-- Return to guest services as a group
+- Return to Guest Services as a group

-What do I need to bring/wear?
+What to bring/wear*?

 - Slim fitting winter clothing

-- Government issued ID
+- Government issued ID for minors

 - Shoes with good tread (winter boots or runners)

-- Tie back long hair
+- Tie back long hair, remove loose jewelry

 - No ski & snowboard boots or high heels

 If I am under 19 can I bring a letter of consent from my parent or guardian?

-Unfortunately we cannot accept letters of consent, we need a parent or guardian present at the time of presentation to sign the waiver.
+Unfortunately, we cannot accept letters of consent, we need a parent or guardian present at the time of presentation to sign the waiver.

 Do I need to wear a speed suit?

 - From Highway 99/Sea-to-Sky Highway in Whistler Village, turn onto Village Gate Blvd.